bnnm/frontend/ripping-guidelines.md

 It's good to keep musical SFX like jingles, or banks with music and sfx together, but please don't include folders full of unrelated SFX like explosions or hits.

 Ambient audio can be kept if interesting enough (such as creating mood or tension in horror games).
-If it's just minor or generic stuff (such as river sounds) it can probably be ommited.
+If it's just minor or generic stuff (such as river sounds) it can probably be omitted.

 It's fine to have music and sfx/voices mixed in the same track (such as from videos).